Muskogee Turnpike

-The Muskogee Turnpike, also designated State Highway 351 (SH-351), is a toll road in eastern Oklahoma.
+The Muskogee Turnpike, also designated State Highway 351 (SH-351), is a controlled-access toll road in eastern Oklahoma.

 Route description

 Opened in 1969, the 53-mile (85.2 km) route begins at the Broken Arrow Expressway (SH-51) southeast of Tulsa, near an intersection with the Creek Turnpike.
 The Turnpike ends at Interstate 40 west of Webbers Falls.
 The Muskogee Turnpike's north section is connected to its south section by Oklahoma 165.

 History

 The Muskogee Turnpike originally bore no numbered designation.
 On March 10, 2014, the Oklahoma Transportation Commission unanimously approved a motion to apply the SH-351 designation to the turnpike.

+On May 5, 2025, the Oklahoma Transportation Commission unanimously approved a motion to apply the Interstate 343 designation to the turnpike, pending approval by the American Association of State Highway and Transportation Officials (AASHTO) and the Federal Highway Administration (FHWA).

 Tolls

-As of August 2023, a two-axle vehicle pays $3.50 cash ($3.20 with Pikepass) to drive the full length of the Turnpike.
+As of August 2023, a two-axle vehicle pays $7.00 PlatePay ($3.30 with Pikepass) to drive the full length of the Turnpike.
 There are two toll collection plazas located along the length of the Muskogee Turnpike.
 The Muskogee Main Line Plaza is located approximately 5 mi south of the city of Muskogee and has an inline Pikepass lane, an exact change lane, and an attended collection lane.
 Speed limits through this plaza are 30 mph for all vehicles.
 The Coweta Main Line Plaza is located approximately 15 mi north of the city of Muskogee at the Coweta exit, and has four collection lanes: one exact change lane, two attended lanes, and a Pikepass lane that is independent from the plaza.
 The speed limit at this plaza is 30 mph for all vehicles, except Pikepass vehicles, which bypass the collection plaza.

+As of 2025, the cash lanes are no longer used.
+The Oklahoma Turnpikes are now cashless, utilizing either the Pikepass system, or the plate pay system, where OTA will mail you a bill for the turnpike you traveled on.